Jamessilvamatrix/VYBINTZ-AI-/README.md

 Spread the word about VYBINTZ and earn money.
 When a new venue purchases the platform through your unique link, you receive **33% commission** on that sale.
-Email `VYBINTZ@gmail.com` to request your referral URL and start promoting the assistant to bars and clubs in your network.
+Email `VYBINTZ@gmail.com` or visit [VYBINTZ.com](https://www.vybintz.com/) to request your referral URL and start promoting the assistant to bars and clubs in your network.